 The way we travel today has changed dramatically since those first international trips I took decades ago.
 In those days, we wandered the world with a film camera, a notebook and eyes wide open.
 Now, those of us who create content while travelling rely heavily on technology to provide us with the tools we need to work while exploring all corners.
-Here are our favourite top gadget gifts including tech toys, tools and accessories we love travelling with.
-Gift one to someone special or use this guide to help you kit up for a travel adventure of your own.
+These are some of the best travel gadgets, perfect to gift to someone special.
+You can also use this guide to help to choose your own essential travel accessories for your next trip.

-A waterproof housing is an essential for us, we carry our GoPro in this case all the time for added protection from bumps and any risk of rain.
+A waterproof housing is essential for us, we carry our GoPro in it all the time for added protection from bumps and any risk of rain.
 We simply change the back of the cover if we need better quality sound.

-The GoPro selfie stick is another handy accessory (you can buy it in a pack with your GoPro Hero 5).
-The selfie stick enables you to shoot a super wide shot without the awkward out of proportion arm you’ll have to crop around later.
+The GoPro selfie stick, gimble or adventure kit bundle may come in handy.
+The selfie stick enables you to shoot a super wide shot without the awkward out of proportion arm you’ll have to crop around later and a gimble ensures a smooth shot.

 The GoPro Jaws Clamp Mount is also useful for the adventurous; attaching the camera to a car, bike, canoe or any other craft.

 I have had a number of DSLR cameras over the years.
 At the moment I am shooting with a Canon EOS 7D Mark II and I cannot fault it.
-For someone looking to step up their photography game, a DSLR really will change the way you take photos whether it’s for work or play.
+For someone looking to step up their photography game, a DSLR really is one of the best travel gadgets you can buy and will change the way you take photos whether it’s for work or play.

 Compact or Mirrorless Camera